globaldothealth/isaric/docs/guide.rst

 therapy and/or respiratory support has been administered.
 Subsets (all boolean indicators) are:

-+ *treatment_oxygen_mask_unspecified* - NOTE TO DEVS: needs to be added.
-Captures O2 therapy delivered by any method other than a HFNC - e.g., standard mask or cannula.
++ *treatment_oxygen_mask_prongs* - Captures O2 therapy delivered by any method other than a HFNC - e.g., standard mask or cannula.

 + *treatment_high_flow_nasal_cannula*